-This cultivar, an All-America Selections edible winner in 1957, was introduced by the New Hampshire Agricultural Extension Service and the USDA in 1956.
+This cultivar, an All-America Selections Winner in 1957, was introduced by the New Hampshire Agricultural Extension Service and the USDA in 1956.

 Also known as ‘Greencrop,’ it is open-pollinated, and produces 8-inch-long green pods with white seeds in just 50-55 days.

-Flat, wide pods are crisp and stringless, and are extremely tasty, whether cooked fresh, frozen, or canned.
+Flat, wide pods are crisp and stringless, and they are extremely tasty whether cooked fresh, frozen, or canned.

 Plants grow to 12-24 inches in height and are resistant to mosaic virus.

 You can find seeds in a variety of packet sizes available from Eden Brothers.

 Living up to its name, ‘Jumbo’ is an Italian type bush bean that produces heavy yields of extra-long pods.